fatTimmy/mplapp/README.rst

 mplkit
 ======

-A gui toolkit for creating a small set of widgets using Matplotlib, should have the same look and feel and API regarless of the Matplotlib backend.
+A GUI toolkit for creating a small set of widgets using Matplotlib.
+It mostly aims at providing widget layout with horizontal and vertical boxes and should have the same look and feel, as well as API, regardless of the Matplotlib backend in use.

 Widgets
 =======